At Kildare, we understand how to provide your daughter with an education that will enhance her confidence, resilience and success.

-- An all-girls school can create an atmosphere that counteracts the negative influence of mass media and its often troubling depictions of women and girls.
+- An all-girls’ school can create an atmosphere that counteracts the negative influence of mass media and its often negative depictions of women and girls.

-- Girls at girls’ schools enjoy not only equal opportunity, they enjoy every opportunity.
+- Girls at single-gender schools enjoy not only equal opportunity, but every opportunity.

-- Girls are freer to participate in class discussions, without being dominated by boys.
+- Girls are more willing to participate in class discussions, without being dominated by boys.